mainsail-crew/docs/features/webcams.md

 2. `/home/pi/klipper_config/webcam2.txt`

 ## Edit the original configuration file for a specific camera
 Find the path to the camera by its ID.
-This makes it easier to stop `dev/video0` and `/dev/video1` from being switchedin the future.
+This makes it easier to stop `dev/video0` and `/dev/video1` from being switched in the future.

 In a terminal, run the command `ls /dev/v4l/by-id`, copy your camera id and paste it into the editor in Mainsail.
 For example: